MikeHopley/ftl-ships-strategy/index.md

 There are two cheap upgrades that can make you safer: weapons-3 and drones-3.
 Drones-3 lets you run both drones, which helps in dangerous fights against combat/beam drones.
 Weapons-3 gives a damage buffer that makes you safer in every fight.

 I think weapons-3 provides more safety overall, because it protects you in every fight.
 Therefore spend your first 25 scrap on this.
-Drones-3 is still well worth buying, but maybe wait until you have shields&thinsp;&mdash;&thinsp;after all, you might sell the Shield+ Drone to afford shields.
+Drones-3 is still well worth buying, but maybe wait until you have shields&thinsp;&mdash;&thinsp;after all, you might sell one or both drones to afford shields.

-Don't underestimate the Shield+ Drone&thinsp;&mdash;&thinsp;it's actually quite good.
+Don't underestimate the Shield+ Drone, however.
 Shields are clearly more important, but I'll try to hold onto the drone if I reasonably can.

 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
 It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.